emilhaegglund/TADA/README.md

 __Options for pruning the GTDB phylogenies__

 GTDB includes separate phylogenies for bacteria and archaea.
-SDBW will prune these phylogenies based on the evolutionary distance between taxa, reducing the number of taxa to the amount specified in the configuration file.
+TADA will prune these phylogenies based on the evolutionary distance between taxa, reducing the number of taxa to the amount specified in the configuration file.
 Before the distance-based pruning, it is also possible to use the completeness and contamination criteria to remove taxa that do not meet these requirements from the phylogeny.

 ```
 prune_gtdb: